Mc-Zen/quill/src/tequila-impl.typ

 /// Constructs a circuit from operation instructions.
-///
+#let build(

-/// - n (auto, int): Number of qubits.
+  /// Number of qubits.
 Can be inferred automatically.
-/// - x (int): Determines at which column the subcircuit will be put in the circuit.
-/// - y (int): Determines at which row the subcircuit will be put in the circuit.
-/// - append-wire (bool): If set to `true`, the a last column of outgoing wires will be added.
-/// - ..children (any): Sequence of instructions.
-#let build(
+  /// -> auto | int
   n: auto,
+  /// Determines at which column the subcircuit will be put in the circuit.
+  /// -> int
   x: 1,
+  /// Determines at which row the subcircuit will be put in the circuit.
+  /// -> int
   y: 0,
+  /// If set to `true`, the a last column of outgoing wires will be added.
+  /// -> bool
   append-wire: true,
+  /// Sequence of instructions.
+  /// -> any
   ..children

 ) = {
   let operations = children.pos().flatten()
   let num-qubits = n